First Aid Kit

 Sterile eye patches

-Sterile gauze pads (4" x 4")
+Sterile gauze pads (4"x4")

 Stretchable gauze roll